 Materials are checked out for a 2-week time period.
 Students may renew their materials for another 2 weeks if they are still needed.
 Students must bring the book that they wish to renew into the library in order to renew it.
 Students are notified of overdue library books through their school e-mail account.

 The library media specialists will work closely with all teachers and continue to engage in lessons cooperatively taught with classroom teachers.
-These lessons enrich research skills and support classroom curriculum with library resources.
+These lessons enrich research skills and support the classroom curriculum with library resources.
 Many English teachers bring their students to the library to check out library materials as well.